How to calculate your caloric deficit

 Is a 1,000 kcal deficit dangerous?

-It is excessive for most people.
-Such an aggressive deficit leads to significant muscle loss, constant fatigue, uncontrollable cravings, and often a yo-yo effect.
-Only people with severe obesity under medical supervision should attempt such a deficit temporarily.
+It's excessive for most people.
+Such an aggressive deficit leads to significant muscle loss, constant fatigue, uncontrollable cravings, and often a yoyo effect.
+Only severely obese individuals, under medical supervision, can temporarily handle such a deficit.

-Should I create the deficit through diet or exercise?
+Should you create a deficit through diet or exercise?

-Ideally both, but diet is more efficient.
-Running for 30 minutes burns about 300 kcal — the same as a croissant.
+Ideally both, but diet is more effective.
+Running for 30 minutes burns about 300 kcal—roughly one croissant.
 It's easier to just not eat the croissant.
 However, exercise is essential for preserving muscle mass during a deficit.

-Phases of 8-12 weeks followed by a week of maintenance work well.
+Phases of 8-12 weeks followed by a maintenance week work well.
 Prolonged dieting without breaks increases metabolic adaptation and fatigue.
-Alternate between deficit and maintenance for sustainable results.
+Alternate deficit and maintenance for sustainable results.

-Can I eat anything as long as I'm in a deficit?
+Can you eat anything as long as you're in a deficit?

-For pure weight loss, yes — deficit is king.
+For pure weight loss, yes—the deficit is king.
 But for health, energy, and muscle preservation, quality counts.
 1,800 kcal of fast food will leave you hungry and tired.
 1,800 kcal of whole foods will actually nourish you.

 Calculate your optimal deficit